 Make a creamy vegan Butternut Squash Pasta Sauce with just a few simple ingredients.
 This simple recipe makes for the perfect fall comfort food.

-A healthy fall pasta sauce
+A healthy fall Butternut Squash pasta

 Butternut squash is one of my favorite fall ingredients because it is so versatile.
 It is great roasted on its own, but I like it best blended into sauces and soups.